“90 Day Fiance” Fans Suspect That Luis Mendez May Have Been Deported After Molly Hawkins Filed For Divorce

 Fans have reason to question Luis Mendez’s current immigration status.
 His relationship with Molly Hopkins, the reason he was able to come to the United States, has disintegrated.
 Molly initiated divorce proceedings against him in January 2018, according to official documents obtained by Reality Blurb.
 The documents claim that their union is “irretrievably broken” and that there is “no hope of reconciliation.”
 They got married in July of last year which means the marriage only lasted six months.

-According to Reality Blurb, Hawkins has asked the court to grant her all premarital property as she claims that the did not obtain any property while they were a married couple.
-To qualify for a conditional green card Mendez would have had to be married for two years and it’s clear that that didn’t happen with Molly Hawkins.
+According to Reality Blurb, Hawkins has asked the court to grant her all premarital property as she claims that they did not obtain any property while they were a married couple.
+To qualify for a conditional green card Mendez would have had to be married for two years and it’s clear that didn’t happen with Molly Hawkins.

-Luis Mendez and Molly Hawkins appeared on season 5 of TLC’s 90 day Fiance.
+Luis Mendez and Molly Hawkins appeared on Season 5 of TLC’s 90 Day Fiancé.
 Their relationship was very rocky during the show.
 Molly’s euphoria over Luis being in the United States quickly faded after deep cultural differences between them became apparent.
 At one point, Hawkins and Mendez fought over the way her daughters should be raised after Louis questioned her eldest about her sex life.
 They also clashed over Molly’s penchant for keeping Buddhist religious relics around the house as Louis called them symbols of witchcraft.